 Here we speak with Andreas Nyberg, Chief Engineer & Co-Founder of Benify, about the technical aspects of Benify’s platform and what makes the benefits platform so unique.

 What were some of the core challenges you encountered when developing the Benify platform, and how did you overcome them?

 A key challenge was the single codebase.
-Creating a single codebase for all customers, all countries, and all suppliers and finding a model where we could create individual tax models for each country in a standardized way was a challenge.
+Creating a single codebase for all clients, all countries, and all suppliers and finding a model where we could create individual tax models for each country in a standardized way was a challenge.

 Another challenge was that, in 2004, the word SaaS didn't exist!
 Most big companies wanted to have on-premise installations but our business model doesn't allow us to do that.
-I needed to reassure and convince all the companies that there were no security issues having a single installation or having all customer and supplier information in the cloud.
+I needed to reassure and convince all the companies that there were no security issues having a single installation or having all client and supplier information in the cloud.